nemanja-stanarevic/gmail-api-scala-client/README.md

 # gmail-api-scala-client [![Build Status](https://travis-ci.org/nemanja-stanarevic/gmail-api-scala-client.svg?branch=master)](https://travis-ci.org/nemanja-stanarevic/gmail-api-scala-client)

 ## Motivation
+This project aims to provide an asynchronous, actor-based, pure Scala library for Gmail API.

 Google published Gmail API client libraries for Java, .NET and Python, with Go and Dart libraries in the works.
 However, there is currently no native Scala library and developing a wrapper around Google's Java library is unattractive since the library is synchronous.

-This project aims to provide a fully-asynchronous actor-based pure Scala library for Gmail API.

 ## High-Level Project Goals
 * Fully asynchronous
 * Actor-based
 * Fast and lightweight
 * Data model based on case classes and Scala collections
 * Easily extensible to support additional Google and non-Google APIs